matplotlib/mplcairo/README.rst

 uses Raqm to perform complex text layout (right-to-left scripts, etc.).
 An installation of Raqm is required; run ``setup.py`` for instructions.

-A suitably patched Matplotlib should first be installed as documented above.

 Linux
 -----